 The holiday originated as the day when churches distributed alms to the poor.

-By the 1910s, Boxing Day was the day servants were given off for working on Christmas.
+Boxing Day was the day servants were given off for working on Christmas.
 Servants also were given small gifts, and tradesmen received gifts from their employers.

 It also was a day to visit with friends and enjoy ham, holiday leftovers and light lunches.
 Among the affluent, especially in Britain, it was a day for fox hunting.